-The San Joaquin is currently reporting 1,417 cfs and may increase to 1,502 cfs by 4/6.
+The San Joaquin is reporting 1,727 cfs and is expected to decrease to 776 cfs on 4/23 then increase to 1,062 cfs on 4/24.

-Delta Cross Channel Gate Operation
+Delta Cross Channel Gate Operation (From the USBR website)

-Delta Cross Channel Gates will CLOSE on Sunday December 1, 2019 at approximately 0900 hrs.
+Delta Cross Channel Gates will CLOSE on Tuesday December 1, 2020 at approximately 1000 hrs.

-Comment: NMFS BO Action IV.1.2 Dec 1 seasonal closure.
+Comment: Dec 1 seasonal closure.

 PLEASE NOTE: GATES MAY NEED TO BE CLOSED WITH SHORT NOTICE IF A FISHERY CONCERN IS IDENTIFIED.

 EC and Bromide - Banks Pumping Plant, Jones Pumping Plant, Clifton Court Forebay (EC only), San Joaquin River at Vernalis, Gianelli Pumping Plant, Sacramento River at Hood (EC only)

 SJR flow is going to increase so EC and bromide should be decreasing at Vernalis.
 The station seems to have shut down over the weekend.
 Nothing is reporting right now.
 No major changes at any of the other stations.
 The anion analyzer at Jones is operational and we thought it would be reporting as of Friday, but it isn�t.
 Waiting to hear what the issue is.
 Gianelli also went down unexpectedly on 4/11.
 Everything was restarted including the anion analyzer, but we are working on a calibration issue.

 Banks: EC - 703 uS/cm, Br - 0.36 mg/L, 10 Days ago: 691 uS/cm and 0.34 mg/L

 Jones Daily Average: EC - 697 uS/cm, 10 days ago: 784 uS/cm,